 - 1. The type of vaccine (what you are being vaccinated for). - Some vaccines are considered medical benefits.
-You can find out about your coverage of these vaccines by going to Chapter 4, Benefits Chart (what is covered). - Other vaccines are considered Part D drugs.
+You can find out about your coverage of these vaccines by going to Chapter 4, Benefits Chart (what is covered and what you pay). - Other vaccines are considered Part D drugs.
 You can find these vaccines listed in the plan's List of Covered Drugs (Formulary). - 2.
 Where you get the vaccine medication. - 3.
 Who gives you the vaccine.